It can be a real challenge to not get high-jacked by all the festive excitement and indulgences we are often exposed to over the silly season.

 For anyone else who swerves the Christmas festivities, or needs some tools to help manage emotions that arise when your family hits town, here are some other resources I find useful.

-Unplug Social Media: If there was ever a time to disconnect from the giant energy zapping cord that is social media, it’s Christmas.
+Unplug social media: If there was ever a time to disconnect from the giant energy zapping cord that is social media, it’s Christmas.
 Be with friends, family and yourself.
-If you find Christmas time emotionally challenging, as I do, it’s even more of a reason to take some time away from the screen and find ways to have fun outside of technology!
+If you find Christmas time emotionally challenging, it’s even more of a reason to take some time away from the screen and find ways to have fun outside of technology!

 Need I state that alcohol can also heat things up in the emotional department, so if your family/in-laws tend to raise your blood pressure or shorten your fuse, you’re much more likely to react and lash out with each additional glass you have… practice slowing down so you can communicate from your highest self.